 - For enrollment beginning in the fall semester, the application deadline is March 15.
 Students will be notified of final decision by mid-June.

 - For enrollment beginning in the spring semester, the application deadline is November 1.
 Students will be notified of final decision by mid-December.

-While exchange students continue to pay the Howard University tuition rate directly to Howard University as scheduled, housing costs and other mandatory university fees, should be paid directly to Columbia University.
+While exchange students continue to pay the Howard University tuition rate directly to Howard University as scheduled, housing costs, dining costs and other mandatory university fees, should be paid directly to Columbia University.

 Financial Aid from Columbia University is not available for exchange students.
-Students receiving financial aid from Howard University should discuss financing options with the Howard Financial Aid Office.
+Students receiving financial aid should discuss financing options with their home institution's Financial Aid Office.

 Exchange Students are guaranteed housing and are expected to live in campus housing.
 Visit the Undergraduate Housing website for more details on available housing accommodations.
 While we cannot guarantee placement in a specific residence hall, students will have the opportunity to indicate their housing preferences on the housing application.
 The housing application will be available on line approximately 1 month prior to the beginning of each semester.

 Exchange Students must maintain full-time student status by registering for a minimum of 12 points per semester and cannot exceed 18 points per semester.

 With the exception of Columbia College Core Courses, Exchange Students are eligible to enroll in many courses for undergraduate students (including courses in Columbia College, The School of Engineering, and Barnard College).
 As you browse the CU directory of classes, make sure that the course is open to "Columbia College" (This notation will be provided at the bottom of the pop-up window that displays course details).
 However, since some courses for undergraduates have limited enrollment or departmental restrictions, we cannot guarantee enrollment or placement in any class.
 With this in mind, we encourage students to create a wide selection of courses prior to registration.
 Courses in other divisions of Columbia University are generally not available to exchange students.